 We hope you love the products we recommend.
 SeriouslySmoked.com may earn a commission on qualifying purchases from Amazon Associates or other vendors.
 Read more here.

 There is no denying the fact that very few dishes are as mouth-watering as the classic Texas style smoked brisket.
+If you ask yourself, is the smoked food good for you and your family?
+A resounding ‘yes’ will be the answer.
 This quintessential barbecue is a firm favorite for many beef lovers due to its amazing spine-tingling flavor.
 Nevertheless, making this dish can seem a little daunting if you are a first-timer.

 There are different recipes and methods that you can use to prepare a perfect Texas style brisket.
 However, in this post, we are going to run through a simpler, and more traditional way of making this delicious meal.

 Without further ado, let’s jump right into it.

 Before you embark on preparing the Texas style smoked brisket, you need to ensure that you have all the necessary tools and appliances at hand.
 These include: